Tips for Dog Walkers During the COVID-19 Pandemic

 What is COVID-19?

-COVID-19 is a new respiratory disease in humans, initially discovered late in 2019.
+COVID-19 is a human respiratory disease that was initially discovered in late 2019.
 This illness is caused by the virus SARS-CoV-2, a novel coronavirus that has not previously been identified in humans.

 There are many different coronaviruses, which can cause a wide variety of diseases.
 There are four coronaviruses that are a part of the suite of viruses that cause "the common cold" in humans.
 In young puppies, canine coronavirus can cause diarrhea.
 Although all coronaviruses are related, they are not all the same virus.
 For example, SARS-CoV-2 cannot cause canine coronavirus infection, and vice versa.

 How can people help limit the spread of COVID-19?

 At this time, physical distancing (also called social distancing) is one of the most effective methods of reducing the spread of COVID-19.
 Physical distancing is the act of intentionally creating distance between people, in order to slow the spread of disease.